aospapp/aosp/system/core/init/README.md

   _resource_ is best specified using its text representation ('cpu', 'rtio', etc or 'RLIM_CPU', 'RLIM_RTIO', etc).
 It also may be specified as the int value that the resource enum corresponds to.
+  _cur_ and _max_ can be 'unlimited' or '-1' to indicate an infinite rlimit.

 `start <service>`
 > Start a service running if it is not already running.